graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/intro.rst

 development, training and deployment of deep learning models.
 In the Graphcore software stack, TensorFlow sits at the highest level of abstraction.
 Poplar and PopLibs provide a software interface to operations running on the IPU.
+`XLA <https://www.tensorflow.org/xla>`_ (Accelerated Linear Algebra) is a domain-specific compiler for linear algebra that can accelerate TensorFlow models.
+TensorFlow graphs are compiled into Poplar executables using our XLA backend.

 .. figure:: figures/Tensorflow_Poplar.png
     :width: 100%